fritzsche/MorseRunner/readme.md

 To compile the project you need Lazarus Pascal and need to install Portaudio library via homwbrew.
 At this early stage binary executables are not yet provided.

+Please check the original documentation in file Readme.txt.